sei-international/LEAPMacro.jl/docs/src/config.md

 ```

 ### Employment, labor productivity, and wages
-The next block contains default parameters for the labor productivity function (following the Kaldor-Verdoorn law) and for the function that determines the growth rate of the wage.
+The next block contains default parameters for the labor productivity function (following the Kaldor-Verdoorn law[^1]) and for the function that determines the growth rate of the wage.
 See the page on [model dynamics](@ref dynamics-wages-labor-prod) for details.

 For labor productivity, the default parameters are used if they are not specified for some year (or if the column is omitted) in the [external time-series file](@ref params-time-series).